CGurity/SDA/en/03-Threats-model-and-protocols/0301-Threats model.md

 sectionid: 03-01-Risk-matrix
 sectionclass: h2
 title: Threats-model-and-risk-matrix
-parent-id: 03-Threats-model-and-protocol
+parent-id: 03-Threats-model-and-processes
 ---
-Estimated time: XX min
+Estimated time: 120 min

 ### Justification
 The idea of this activity is introducing the concept of risk analysis of the organization and also to use an abstraction of the risk matrix methodology to make a first analysis of the organization's security context, which will be used to select security scenarios in order to elaborate procedures to the case in the second activity.